 Many cheese experts praise sparkling wine above all else for pairing with cheese.
 Thanks to its effervescent bubbles, it pairs beautifully with rich, creamy cheeses, whether it’s high summer or deep winter.
 (And, of course, sparkling wine makes a great cheese gift for the holidays.)

-From soft cheeses to dense, crystalline cheeses - sparkling wine is a surefire way to have cheese & wine pairing success at your next gathering.
+From soft cheeses to dense, crystalline varieties, popping a bottle of sparkling wine is a surefire way to have cheese and wine pairing success at your next gathering.

 Double or Triple Cream Cheeses